johannaengland/nav/doc/howto/commandline-utilities.rst

 :command:`navuser`
 ------------------

-This commands interacts with the NAV web interface's user registry, enabling you to use the command line to add new user accounts, set account passwords, lock/unlock accounts or give admin privileges to select accounts.
+This command interacts with the NAV web interface's user registry, enabling you to use the command line to add new user accounts, set account passwords, lock/unlock accounts or give admin privileges to select accounts.